Skip to Content

 This list can also be a great gift guide if you know someone who owns a Cricut!

-Get 10% off and free shipping using my promo code when you order on Cricut.com.
+Get a Cricut discount and free shipping by using my promo code when you order at Cricut.com.
 Click here to see the details.

 Cricut Machines

-To avoid repetition, I will describe here the differences between the 3 main families of Cricut machines: The Cricut Joy, The Cricut Explore, The Cricut Maker.
+To avoid repetition, I’ll describe here the differences between the 4 main families of Cricut machines: the Joy family, the Explore family, the Maker family and finally the Cricut Venture.

-Further down, in the types of projects, I’ll just name what machine I think is better.
+Further down, in the types of projects, I’ll just name what machine I think is better or at least the minimum to have.

 You can also see the comparison table for a quick visualization of the characteristics of each machine.

-Update 2021: I also added the new Maker 3 and Explore 3 in the table below to really see the difference.
-But if you want to know more, you can check out the following post.
+Update 2021: I’ve also added the Maker 3 and Explore 3 to the table below so you can really see the difference.
+If you’d like to find out more, take a look at the following post.

-This post contains some affiliate links for your convenience and at no extra cost to you.
+This post contains links to affiliated products for your convenience and at no additional cost to you.
 Click here to read my full disclosure policy.

 The Cricut Explore Air 2 / Explore 3